Callos in Spain: A Complete Food Lover's Guide

 Served piping hot

 Callos should be served very hot, often bubbling slightly in its dish.
-This indicates it has been recently cooked or properly reheated to safe temperatures.
+This indicates it has been recently cooked or properly reheated to optimal serving conditions.

 -